Tuhia

 Items in parenthesis indicate orthography, brackets allophones.

-Note: all* consonants can be geminated (indicated by doubling of letter) *except for intervocallic allophones
+Note: all* consonants can be geminated (indicated by doubling of letter) *except for intervocallic allophones as palatalization occurs first

 [t̻͡s̻], [d̻͡z̻], [t̺͡s̺], [d̺͡z̺], [t͡ʃ], [d͡ʒ], [ʃ̻], [ʃ̺] are palatalization allophones of c, j, t, d, k, g, z, s respectively